Palash90/site-assets/blogs/build-your-own-nn/README.md

     }
 }
 ```

-Let's rewrite the `main` function and look at the output:
+Now we run and the tests pass.
+Let's rewrite the `main` function and look at our tensor getting displayed:

 ```rust
 use build_your_own_nn::tensor::{Tensor, TensorError};